jbhopkins/bioxtasraw/docs/source/tutorial/s1_sec.rst

     Subtracted plot.
 If it doesn't, click on the 'Subtracted' tab in the plot.
     On this plot there is a new Intensity vs. Frame # curve, representing the subtracted data.
 There is also a set of markers, showing one of the calculated parameters.
-By default the |Rg| displayed..
+By default the |Rg| displayed.
 The calculated parameters are plotted on the right Y axis.
 You can show |Rg|, I(0), and MW calculated by the volume of correlation (Vc) and adjusted Porod volume (Vp) methods.
 Click on the 'Calculated value' menu to switch between the different displays.